surgiie/vault-cli/README.md

 ## Configuration

 Once you have a vault to work with, you can start using the cli.
 The cli reads a configuration from the `~/.vault/config.yaml` file.
-This file will contain your vault's and various other options for the cli to work with.
+This file will contain your vault's config and various other options for the cli to work with.
 For example, in order for the cli to know how to encrypt/decrypt your vault items, you will need to set the encryption options and register your vaults in the config file:

 ```yaml
 vaults: